cleverhans-lab/cleverhans/tutorials/mnist_tutorial.md

 and [Keras](https://keras.io/#installation) installed on your machine and then clone the `cleverhans` [repository](https://github.com/openai/cleverhans).
-Also, add the path to the repository cloneto your `PYTHONPATH` environment variable.
+Also, add the path of the repository clone to your `PYTHONPATH` environment variable.
 ```
 export PYTHONPATH="/path/to/cleverhans":$PYTHONPATH